dsavvari/stm32-recipes/README.md

 - Select either debug or release, then make.

 # CONTENTS
-##bareMetalBlink :  This is a minimal bare-metal implementation of a "Blink LED" program.
+### bareMetalBlink : A minimal bare-metal implementation of a "Blink LED" program.
 - TBA